Seamonsters-2605/Seamonsters-2605.github.io/docs/seamonsters-generators/index.md

 ## Conclusion

-Generators are neat and they worked pretty well for us!
+Generators are neat, and they worked well for us last year!
+Though there was a learning curve as a different paradigm for programming, they ultimately made it easier for new programmers to see what was happening in autonomous sequences.
 Here are some examples of how we used generators last year:

 - [shooter.py](https://github.com/Seamonsters-2605/CompetitionBot2018/blob/master/shooter.py): This was code for the conveyor.
 You can see a simple teleop loop, along with some functions for autonomous sequences.
 There are try/finally constructions for end conditions, and examples of `sea.wait` and `sea.watch`.
 Since this implements `GeneratorBot` it could be deployed to the robot as a standalone file, but for our final `robot.py` we ran this and a few other robot modules together using a `sea.parallel`.
 - [auto_strategies.py](https://github.com/Seamonsters-2605/CompetitionBot2018/blob/master/auto_strategies.py).
 We built a library of generators for all of the actions of our robot, then in this file built a function for each autonomous sequence.
 Mostly these are sequential combinations, but you can also see usage of `sea.timeLimit`, `sea.ensureTrue`, `sea.watch`, etc.